pmer/should-you-take/README.md

 ## About

-Course listings at colleges and universities show you who is currently teaching a class for the current term, but can be difficult to see who taught the course in the recent past.
+Course listings at colleges and universities show you who is currently teaching a class for the current term, but it can be difficult to see who taught the course in the recent past.
 Additionally, looking up all the professors on [www.ratemyprofessors.com](www.ratemyprofessors.com) can sometimes aid in decisions, but is time consuming.
 This program aims to make both tasks easier.